rust-lang/rfcs/text/0000-constants-in-patterns.md

 // This constant *can* be used in a pattern. const C: MyEnum = MyEnum::GoodVariant(0);
 ```

+This means the eligibility of a constant for a pattern depends on its value, not just on its type.
+That is already the case on stable Rust for many years and relied upon by widely-used crates such as [`http`](https://github.com/rust-lang/rust/issues/62411#issuecomment-510604193).

 Overall we say that the *value* of the constant must have recursive structural equality,
 which is the case when all the types that actually appear recursively in the type (ignoring "other" enum variants) have structural equality.